 4. RECOGNIZE POWER

 Power is a dominant factor in mediation that raises many questions: What is it?
 Who has it?
-How to do you balance power?
+How do you balance power?
 Assumptions about who is the ‘powerful one’ are easy to make and sometimes wrong.
-Skillful conflict resolvers recognize power dynamics in conflicts and are mindful about how to authentically manage them.
+Skillful conflict resolvers recognize power dynamics in conflicts and are mindful of how to authentically manage them.
 You can recognize power by being aware that:

 - Power is fluid and exchangeable

 - People possess power over the content and their process (think of a person’s concerns as the water flowing into and being held by the container)

 - Resolvers possess power over the mediation process (their knowledge, wisdom, experience, and commitment form the container)

 - Your roles as a conflict resolver will have a significant impact on power dynamics

 5. BE OPTIMISTIC & RESILIENT

 Agreeing to participate in conflict management or resolution is an act of courage and hope.
 By participating, people are conveying their belief in the value of the relationship.
 They are also expressing their trust in you to be responsive to and supportive of our efforts.
 A person may first communicate their anger, frustration, suffering, righteousness, regret, not their best hopes.
 You can inspire them to continue by being optimistic:

 - Be positive about your experiences with conflict management